daniel-koti/pizzashop-web/README.md

 ## Important Notes

 - A backend server is required to access all features of this app.
-- Clone the backend repository for this project [here 👇](https://github.com/rocketseat-education/pizzashop-api) and follow the setup instructions.
+- Clone the backend repository for this project [here](https://github.com/rocketseat-education/pizzashop-api) and follow the setup instructions.

 ## Features
 - Authentication (magic link)